Western Australia Party: Ideology and positions

-The Western Australia Party has promoted itself as a centrist alternative to the major parties.
+The Western Australia Party promoted itself as a centrist alternative to the major parties.
 Where decisions are made based on what's in the best interests of Western Australia as opposed to party ideology.
 As such the party has a wide array of political ideas with members coming from many other political parties.

-The party's centrist image is reinforced through preferences.
-The party has always used a split-ticket system of preferencing, and at the 2019 Federal Election, the party's preferences were the most evenly split of any political party in Australia.
+The party's centrist image was reinforced through preferences.
+The party always used a split-ticket system of preferencing, and at the 2019 federal election, the party's preferences were the most evenly split of any political party in Australia.

-Throughout its history, the party has held policies to change taxation laws in Western Australia.
+Throughout its history, the party held policies to change taxation laws in Western Australia.
 Including a 100% per capita share of the G.S.T., removing payroll and capital gains tax, and the removal of fringe benefits tax.
 Further policies include reform to the Western Australian Family Court and Local Government Systems.

+In 2023 the Party endorsed the No vote during the 2023 Australian Indigenous Voice referendum.